 Education and Career Guidance

 Stamford Primary also explores tie-ups with institutions of higher learning to raise pupils’ awareness of the programmes and style of learning offered.
 We carry out differentiated activities that cater to the developmental needs of pupils at different levels.
 We also seek to work with parents so as to create greater awareness and interest.

 Student Leadership Development

 Trips for International Experience (TIE)

-These programmes allow pupils to reflect on the differences between different cultures and countries, so that they have a greater appreciation and understanding of other cultures and stronger sense of rootedness to Singapore.
+To provide authentic learning opportunities for our pupils beyond Singapore and to participate in cultural, agricultural and village-based activities, the school organised a one-day trip to Johor for all Primary 4 pupils to experience the culture and agro-tourism in Malaysia.The trip allows pupils to reflect on the differences between different cultures and countries, so that they have a greater appreciation and understanding of other cultures and stronger sense of rootedness to Singapore.